broadinstitute/warp/pipelines/skylab/paired_tag/PairedTag.changelog.md

 2024-05-20

 * Updated SnapATAC2 docker and tasks to run SnapATAC v2.6.3
-* Added testing infrastructure for paired-tag plumbing data and example data sts
+* Added testing infrastructure for paired-tag plumbing data and example data sets

 # 0.6.1